-- Fezis the oldest of Morrow’s imperial cities and is regarded by many as the cultural and religious center of Morocco.
-A crucial crossroads, it too has a many-faceted history of foreign dynasties, but today retains its distinct Arab identity and cosmopolitan character.
+- Fes – the oldest of Morrow’s imperial cities, regarded by many as the cultural and religious center of Morocco.
+A crucial crossroads, it has a many-faceted history of foreign dynasties, but today retains its distinct Arab identity and cosmopolitan character.
 A small sampling of the many important monuments in the city are:

-- The Bou Inania Medersa – It is widely acknowledged as a major example of Marinid architecture.
+- The Bou Inania Medersa – Widely acknowledged as a major example of Marinid architecture.

 - Al-Attarine Madrasa